ALTERNATIVE MEDICINE FOR ORAL CARE

-The term Homeopathy comes from Greek roots Homoios, meaning similar, and Pathos meaning suffering and sickness.
+The term Homeopathy comes from the Greek roots Homoios, meaning similar, and Pathos meaning suffering and sickness.
 Samual Christian Friedrih Hahnemann, a German physician, formulated the theory of homeopathy in the 1800s.
 Homeopathy treatments are based on three principles:

 This principle states that like cures like, which means that the correct remedy for a person’s disease is that substance that produces in a healthy person.